xobby/xobby/README.md

 I love exploring and working with a variety of programming languages and technologies, including:

 - **Languages:** C++, C#, JavaScript, Lua, HTML, and more!
-- **Game Development:** Proficient in creating interactive and immersive experiences.
 - **Web Development:** Crafting sleek and functional websites.
 - **Scripting:** Automating tasks and building tools to make life easier.